Client Advice: Initial

 - Anyone at a military confinement facility like the JRCF, the USBD, the Charleston, Miramar, or Chesapeake Brigs, and anywhere you are temporarily confined.

 - Any other civilians or military personnel.
 This includes your friends, roommates, co-workers, supervisors, your first sergeant, etc. Anything you say to them can be used against you, and may well be--we have seen this happen!

 Your right to remain silent is an ABSOLUTE right.
 If you choose to exercise your right, no one can in any way hold that against you.
 It cannot be commented on in a court-martial, nor can you be given any punishment because you exercise your rights.

 Remaining silent is NOT an admission of guilt.
 Even if you are or believe you are not guilty, we still advise you to remain silent.
 As with any rule, there are exceptions.
 We have several times engaged with NCIS, CGIS, OSI, CID and recommended an interview with one of us present.
 So far, we have been successful in these very few situations.
 We made the recommendation only after we had thoroughly evaluated the situation and decided that there was value added in your defense.
-In each case no charges have been preferred.
+In each case no charges were preferred.

 Do not be lulled into talking if an investigator says something like "if you are innocent why do you need to be silent?"
 This is a trick question intended to get you to reconsider asking for a lawyer and to speak with investigators.
 They want you to change your mind so they can interrogate you.
 Later they will say that you changed your mind and nothing they said or did caused that--and the courts will believe them.

 You have the right to have an attorney present DURING ANY QUESTIONING.
 This is not an admission of guilt.
 Even if you have already made some oral or written statements, you can still claim your right to remain silent from then on.
 In other words you can revoke any prior waiver for future interrogations or interviews.
 We usually put this in our notice of representation of you.